Dynaco FM-3 Service

 Shipping an FM-3 is simple and inexpensive by ground.
 It’s fairly small and light, nothing like a typical AM/FM stereo receiver.
 See packing details below.

-Go to the Dynaco FM-3 Service Order Form tab on the home page, print out the form, and send it with your tuner.
+Go to the Dynaco FM-3 Services Order Form tab on the home page, print out the form, and send it with your tuner.
 Please make sure to review the options carefully in the section above.
 Feel free to email at any time if you have questions.

 Some Details to Keep in Mind